Pursue a Brighter Tomorrow With Experienced Legal Guidance SCHEDULE A CONSULTATION

 Child Custody Attorney

-in Bingham Farms, Michigan
+in Farmington Hills, Michigan

 If you are considering establishing or modifying a child custody agreement, contact Steven L. Rotenberg, PLLC, today for a simple case assessment.
 Attorney Steven L. Rotenberg can offer you the knowledgeable legal guidance, support, and strong advocacy you need to navigate any key decisions in your case.
 Steven is proud to serve individuals and families across Bingham Farms, Michigan, and throughout the surrounding areas of Monroe, Pontiac, Mount Clemens, and the metro Detroit area!